oasis-tcs/openc2-oc2ls/oc2ls.md

 | -------------- | --------------- | ------------- |
 | **Email-Addr** | String (email)  | Email address |

-For Structure types, the definition includes the name of the type being defined, the built-in type on which it is based, and options applicable to the type as a whole.
+For Structured types, the definition includes the name of the type being defined, the built-in type on which it is based, and options applicable to the type as a whole.
 This is followed by a table defining each of the fields in the structure.
 This table defines a type called *Args* that is a *Map* containing at least one